 Important vaccinations

-Wherever possible we strongly recommend that you receive the following vaccines before you arrive in Oxford, if you have not already had them:
+Based on the advice of UK Health Security Agency and the Oxford College Doctors’ Association, the University of Oxford’s Student Welfare and Support Services strongly recommends that you receive the following vaccines before you arrive in Oxford, if you have not already received them:

 • Meningococcal ACWY (MenACWY) if you are under 25 years of age